Student Internship Positions

 The Cornell Small Farms Program offers full-time student positions in the summer, with additional opportunities into the academic school year.
-They are open to undergraduate, continuing students (enrolled fall 2020) and are based on Cornell University’s Ithaca campus, and are currently hiring students for the 2022-2023 academic year.
+They are based on Cornell University's Ithaca campus, and are currently hiring students for the 2022-2023 academic year.

 About the Cornell Small Farms Program: We envision a future where diverse and vibrant urban and rural farms build human capacity, revitalize communities, supply regional food systems, and foster ecological resilience in a changing world.
 We do this by supporting and developing small farms-focused research and extension programs and fostering state-wide collaborations in support of farmers.
 Learn more at: www.smallfarms.cornell.edu.

 Job Description: Our student positions offer an opportunity to gain experience in communications, educational programming, and applied research serving small farms in New York and the Northeast.

 Responsibilities will be split between hands-on, research and outreach/extension efforts over the course of the summer and can vary depending on the unique strengths and interests of candidates.
 Project details and current activities can be found at: www.smallfarms.cornell.edu/projects/.